San Francisco International Film Festival

-The San Francisco International Film Festival (abbreviated as SFIFF), organized by the San Francisco Film Society, is held each spring for two weeks, presenting around 200 films from over 50 countries.
+The San Francisco International Film Festival (abbreviated as SFIFF), organized by SFFILM, is held each spring for two weeks, presenting around 200 films from over 50 countries.
 The festival highlights current trends in international film and video production with an emphasis on work that has not yet secured U.S. distribution.
 In 2009, it served around 82,000 patrons, with screenings held in San Francisco and Berkeley.